gaggigger/nodejs-rest-user-friends-manager/README.md

 ## Installing

-This command will install all (production and development) dependencies:
+Installing all (production and development) dependencies:

     $ npm install